What is Constipation?

 • If there is a change from the frequency of their normal bowel habits.

-• If they are straining, going red in the face, becoming distressed and appear to want to poo but nothing is happening.
+• If they are straining, going red in the face, becoming distressed and appearing to want to poop but nothing is happening.

 • If they pass dry, hard pebbles rather than soft poos.